 The Art of Photography

-To cultivate his talents as photographer, he saved thousands of photographs he liked from various great photographers in a special folder on his PC and used them as inspiration for his shoots.
-So when asked who inspires him, he answers, “No one in particular, I admire the art of photography itself”.
+To cultivate his talents as photographer he saved other photographers’ photos and used them as inspiration for shoots.
+When asked what who inspired him he answered, “No one in particular, I admire the art of photography in itself”.

 In the Beginning

-In the beginning, he new absolutely nothing about photography, shooting in Portrait Mode and making do with what he had; a camera and fiery passion for what he’s doing.
-For more than a year he photographed just about anyone who wanted.
-All he knows he has learnt from trail and error, tons of that experience, thousands of shots, learning how light works, using different camera modes and learning new processing methods.
-He now shoots using his trusty Olympus E-M5 Mark II, using Manual Mode, with the Olympus Prime Lenses: 75mm and 45mm.
+Making do with what he had and fiery passion for what he’s doing he photographed just about anyone who was willing to work with him.
+Everything he knows he learned through trail and error, hours of experience, thousands of shots, how light works, using different camera modes and new post-processing methods.
+Now, he shoots with his trusty Olympus E-M5 Mark II camera combined with the Olympus 45mm and 75mm prime lenses.

 Natural Window Light = Unique Style

-Living in Yekaterinburg, Russia, which we know is pretty much freezing cold for half the year, it seems like it was the obvious choice to shoot indoors.
-Because he only had his camera, using window light was the natural choice for Sean Archer and he soon realised that he has created his own unique style of shooting, using only natural window light and a wall as background.
+Living in Yekaterinburg, Russia, (which we can imagine that it’s pretty much freezing) it’s the obvious choice to shoot indoors.
+Window light was the only choice for him and he soon realised that it created a unique look.
+Using only natural window light and a wall as background became his “look”.

 Simple Portrait Photography

-Stanislav Puchkovsky has a love for natural light as it is warm and soft, the ideal conditions for simple portrait photography, “and it’s free!” as he likes to point out.
-A fan of improvisation, he doesn’t do any preparations before shooting, usually not even using a professional make-up artist.
-He likes to keep things simple with a “Let’s start and see what we end up with” attitude.
+Stanislav Puchkovsky has a love for natural light because it’s warm and soft; the ideal conditions for simple portrait photography, “and it’s free!” as he likes to point out.
+A fan of improve, he doesn’t do any preparation before shooting, usually not even using a professional make-up artist.
+He likes to keep things simple with a “let’s start and see what we end up with” attitude.

-All he needs is a beautiful model, her clothes “no themed make-up”, just natural beauty and natural light.
-With the addition of a fan, used at different angles and speeds to create different looks, which sometimes give surprising results.
-Sometimes, he will use a reflector, which doesn’t happen all that often.
+All he needs is a model, her clothes “no themed make-up”, just natural beauty and natural light.
+With the addition of a fan, used at different angles and speeds to create different looks, he sometimes gets surprising results.
+On the rare occasion he will use a reflector, which doesn’t happen all that often.